dkirker/webOS-Bluetooth-OBEX/README.md

-webOS-Bluetooth-OBEX
+webOS-Bluetooth-OPP
 ===================

-Bluetooth OBEX (send and receive) client for webOS 2.2 (Mojo) and webOS 3.0 (Enyo).
+Bluetooth OPP (send and receive) client for webOS 2.2 (Mojo) and webOS 3.0 (Enyo).